pursuit-curriculum/unit-full-stack-web-development/intro-to-express-response/lesson-notes/README.md

 - As a class, build a basic express server based on the pre-reading or [npm documentation](https://www.npmjs.com/package/express)

+- Did you build it exactly as the documentation showed it?
+Or did you change anything like syntax or variable names?

 - Identify the role of each argument within the express route's callback function:

 ```js